top of page

 1-CHGO-LENNON.jpg

-John has a pen in his mouth which stopped working.
-He pulled a Brown Flair from his pocket he used to sign the enclosed signature with also.
+John had a pen in his mouth that stopped working.
+He pulled a brown Flair pen from his pocket, which he also used to sign (the enclosed autograph)..

 1-CHGO-LENNON-SIGNATURE.jpg